University of Sussex - PhD Chemistry

 Type of award

 Candidates must have or expect to obtain a minimum 2:1 undergraduate degree.
-An MSc degree will be advantageous.
 Your qualification should be in chemistry or a related subject area.
 You may also be considered for the position if you have other professional qualifications or experience of equivalent standing.

 Candidates for whom English is not their first language will require an IELTS (or equivalent) score of 6.5 overall, with not less than 6.0 in any section.